Moda Health and Delta Dental plan FAQs

 Why do I need to choose an in-network primary care provider (PCP)?

 In Oregon and Texas, our exclusive provider organization (EPO) plans connect you with your primary care provider (PCP), who works closely with Moda Health and the rest of your care team (other providers, specialists, etc.) to help you achieve better health and wellness.
-Moda Health will work with your selected PCP to make sure you can quickly access the care that is right for you.In Alaska, you can see any licensed provider in the state to get care.
+Moda Health will work with your selected PCP to make sure you can quickly access the care that is right for you.In Alaska, you can see any licensed provider in the state to get care, but we highly encourage you to select and establish a relationship with a PCP.
 In Idaho, our managed care plans connect you with your primary care provider (PCP).
 When you use a PCP and other in-network providers, you get a higher benefit.

 How do I find an in-network PCP?